polettif/proporz/README.md

 #### Why another package?
 Mainly because I wanted to implement biproportional apportionment in base R as an exercise.
 I'm aware that the other packages provide more methods or better analysis.
-However, biproprtional apportionment is missing from the other pure R packages and RBazi needs rJava with an accompanying jar.
+However, biproportional apportionment is missing from the other pure R packages and RBazi needs rJava with an accompanying jar.